How to build and scale a successful B2B marketplace

-And in B2B, a lot of blue ocean remains.
-Much of the market is still completely undigitized – and ripe for the marketplace revolution.
+In B2B, a lot of blue ocean remains.
+Much of the market is still completely undigitized—and ripe for the marketplace revolution.

 Generally, B2B marketplaces fall into two main categories: vertical and horizontal.

 Vertical marketplaces specialize in specific product or service types.
-For example, Faire is a wholesale marketplace, Freightos does freight services.
-(Recommended: this podcast episode with Freightos CEO Ruthie Amaru is packed with insights on B2B marketplaces.)
+For example, Faire is a wholesale retail marketplace, and Freightos offers freight services.
+(We recommend listening to this podcast episode with Freightos CEO Ruthie Amaru, which is packed with insights on B2B marketplaces.)

 In contrast to peer-to-peer (P2P) and business-to-consumer (B2C) platforms, B2B marketplaces streamline very complex and large-scale business transactions.
 They accommodate bulk purchases and support intricate internal procurement procedures.